brillout/wildcard-api/docs/intro.template.md

 When calling `endpoints.endpointName('some', {arg: 'val'});` in the browser the following happens:

-1. The arguments are serialized to `"["some",{"arg":"val"}]"` using [JSON-S](https://github.com/brillout/json-s).
+1. The arguments are serialized to `"["some",{"arg":"val"}]"`. using .
-   (All (de-)serialization is made with JSON-S.)
+   (Wildcard uses [JSON-S](https://github.com/brillout/json-s) to (de-)serialize.)

 2. An HTTP request is made to `/wildcard/endpointName/"["some",{"arg":"val"}]"` to your Node.js server

 3. On your Node.js server, your endpoint function defined on `endpoints.endpointName` is called with the arguments deserialized back to `{arg: 'val'}`

-5. Once your endpoint function's return promise resolves, an HTTP response is replied with the promise's resolved value serialized in the HTTP body.
+5. Once your endpoint function's promise resolves, an HTTP response is sent with the promise's resolved value serialized in the HTTP body.

 6. In the browser,
-   the HTTP body is deserialized and the promise of your original `endpoints.endpointName` call is resolved with the deserialized HTTP body.
+   the received HTTP body is deserialized and the promise of your original `endpoints.endpointName` call is resolved with the deserialized value.

 ### What happens upon network errors?

-Wildcard uses fetch and doesn't catch fetch's errors allowing you to handle network errors as you wish.
+Wildcard uses fetch and doesn't catch fetch's errors, allowing you to handle network errors as you wish.

 You can also load [Handli](https://github.com/brillout/handli)...